rrbanda/agent-sandbox-ocp/docs/guides/demo-walkthrough.md

 ### Scene 4: Layer 2 - Egress Control (2 minutes)

-**Narrative**: "Even if a request gets past Layer 1, Layer 2 controls what external APIs the agent can reach."
+**Narrative**: "Layer 2 controls what external APIs the agent can reach, regardless of what tools are called."

 #### Step 1: Show the ServiceEntry